Yola21/Yola21/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
+💡 &nbsp;I am FrontEnd Development enthusiast and like to explore Frontend technologies and develop amazing projects and quick hacks.\
 🎓 &nbsp;I'm currently studying Information Technology Engineering at G H Patel College of Engineering and Technology.\
 🌱 &nbsp;I'm on track for learning more about Full Stack Development.\
 ✍️ &nbsp;In my free time, I pursue Poem Writing as a hobby.\